SMaguina/Portfolio-for-Sylvia-Maguina/README.md

 ### A collection of coding creations.

 I love creating solutions to problems whether it is personal or technical.
 Learning and coding are a lot like running marathons, its hard work but well worth the reward.
 Learn more about my professional experience on [LinkedIn](https://www.linkedin.com/in/sylviamaguina).
-I also have a [blog](http://codepen.io/SMaguina/posts/) about my experience in the development community.
+I also have a [blog](http://tippingpointmediastudios.com) about my experience in the development community and do video tutorials.

 This repository contains my solutions to programming challenges that I solved.